 1. Women and female body parts are regularly used throughout the website to degrade and humiliate a presumably male audience.
 For example, in a post about Thanksgiving, Vegan Bros infers that being vegan is “badass”: “Extending your circle of empathy and compassion is [not] for pussies.”

 2. Ableism is also regularly utilized, with detractors labeled “fucking stupid.”

 3. Male-identified Professor Gary Francione has chimed in to position my feminist “complaining” as “idiotic”:

 “I certainly do not agree with people who complain that anyone who does not think they’re just ‘awesome’ are sexist/racist/evil, etc.; indeed, I think that is very harmful in various ways.
 And I agree that it is beyond idiotic to claim that the use of ‘Bros’ per se is inherently sexist.”

-Dr. Wrenn is the founder of Vegan Feminist Network.
-She is a Lecturer of Sociology and Director of Gender Studies with a New Jersey liberal arts college, council member with the Animals & Society Section of the American Sociological Association, and an advisory board member with the International Network for Social Studies on Vegetarianism and Veganism with the University of Vienna.
-She was awarded Exemplary Diversity Scholar 2016 by the University of Michigan’s National Center for Institutional Diversity.
-She is the author of A Rational Approach to Animal Rights: Extensions in Abolitionist Theory.
+Ms. Wrenn is the founder of Vegan Feminist Network and also operates The Academic Abolitionist Vegan.
+She is a Lecturer of Sociology with Monmouth University, a part-time Instructor of Sociology and Ph.D. candidate with Colorado State University, council member with the Animals & Society Section of the American Sociological Association, and an advisory board member with the International Network for Social Studies on Vegetarianism and Veganism with the University of Vienna.
+She was awarded the 2016 Exemplary Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.
+She is the author of A Rational Approach to Animal Rights: Extensions in Abolitionist Theory (2015, Palgrave Macmillan).